Listen to the Podcast

 It's better off to be a Hungry Trader

-If you've never been hungry then I recommend you try it at least for a day or two, just to you know.
+If you've never been hungry, then I recommend you try it at least for a day or two, so that you know.
 Either not eat.
-It's not going to kill you but you'll see that that hunger starts to kick in that drive starts to kick in and you want something you want it, you want it.
+It's not going to kill you, but you'll see that that hunger starts to kick in that drive starts to kick in, and you want something you want it, you want it.

 You can't do it for ten weeks and go out without food.
 But going out a little bit, being a little bit hungry, will move you forward in your trades.
-Being hungry for success.
+You are hungry for success.

 That's what hunger does to you.

-Whereas, instead if you're missing money, that's more of a craving.
+Whereas, instead, if you're missing the money, that's more of a craving.
 You're trying to do all these things because you feel like you're missing something.

-It's a completely different approach to be hungry than it is to have that craving for something and indulging yourself.
+It's an entirely different approach to be hungry than it is to have that craving for something and indulging yourself.

-So, I hope you see and understand why you shouldn't be a fat stock trade because if you are and you're putting on trades because you're basically indulging in yourself, well eventually, what's gonna end up happening is you can end up puking just like I did after going to KFC buffet.
+So, I hope you see and understand why you shouldn't be a fat stock trade because if you are and you're putting on trades because you're indulging in yourself, well eventually, what's going to end up happening is you can end up puking just like I did after going to KFC buffet.